 Japanese angelica tree is a fast growing deciduous tree that can reach 40 feet in height.
 The trunk and larger stems are covered with sharp spines.
 Leaves are compound and can grow up to four feet long.
 Each compound leaf may have up to 80 oval leaflets.
 The underside of each leaflet has a fine pubescence.
 Japanese angelica tree flowers in later summer, producing clusters of white 5 petaled flowers that ripen into round dark-purple or black fruits.

+NOTE: If you receive a "sign in" message, click cancel to continue.
 Confirmed observations of Japanese angelica tree submitted to the NYS Invasive Species Database.
 For more information, visit iMapInvasives

 Japanese angelica tree can be found along forest edges or in canopy openings, along riparian corridors, and in forested wetlands.
 It is frequently encountered on disturbed sites and in urban areas.